CleanScan

 Best for: Any size operation, especially contracts with recurring quality disputes

 Photos are practical because clients can review them quickly.
-A time-stamped photo of a cleaned restroom can show what the space looked like and when the image was captured.
+A time-stamped photo of a cleaned restroom can show what the space looked like when the image was captured.
 If your workflow or app also records location data, use it only where client policy and local privacy rules allow it.

 • Policy guardrails: Confirm where photography is allowed, whether occupants or sensitive materials could appear in frame, and how long images should be retained.